fra00/SCRAP.Net/docs-other/getting-started.md

 ### 1. Clone the Repository

-1. Open a terminal or command prompt.

-2. Navigate to the directory where you want to save the project.
+1. Navigate to the directory where you want to save the project.

-3. Run the following command:
+2. Run the following command:

    ```
    git clone https://github.com/fra00/SCRAP.Net.git [your_path]